moroso/docs/OS/OS.md

 conventional manner, and Pebbles provides a good shared language to talk about such things as a team.

 First and foremost, our kernel will have the following Pebbles syscalls:
 * fork/exec
 * thread\_fork
-* wait/vanish
-* get_ticks
-* sleep
+* vanish
+* get\_ticks (although should have different units)
 * new\_pages/remove\_pages
 * gettid
 * yield.

 Others, such as set\_status, might be implemented depending on necessity.
-Others still, such as print or readline/getchar, might have the same API, but may exist in a very different way than their Pebbles
-implementation: for instance, I have a hunch a lot more of the legwork is going to get done in userland (the same almost certainly goes for console manipulation).
+Others still, such as print or readline/getchar, might have the same API, but may exist in a very different way than their Pebbles implementation: for instance, I have a hunch a lot more of the legwork is going to get done in userland (the same almost certainly goes for console manipulation).
+The IPC mechanism can almost certainly subsume wait and sleep (using timeouts), but we may not want to.
 Furthermore, an IPC model may allow us to do something a little more clever than deschedule/make\_runnable.

 Pebbles uses an arguably hackish memory layout that involves direct mapping n pages of memory and calling it a kernel; we will probably want to look this over and decide if MorosOS would benefit from another approach.
-Since we have a software-loaded TLB, paging is now going to be the responsibility of the OS.
-Essentially, what this looks like is if a thread tries to access a page that isn't loaded into the TLB, it generates a fault, which the kernel handles accordingly.
+We are probably doing a pretty standard page table setup.

 MorosOS will implement COW for fork.
-It also wouldn't hurt to consider something other than 410's "argument packet" model for passing arguments to syscalls (like, I dunno, specifying a convention for using multiple registers)
+We should pass syscall arguments in registers instead of using "syscall packets".

 ## Kernel Libraries ##
 A proposed breakdown of library work was the following: all functions